Byte4rray/Kill_Defender/README.md

 # Kill_Defender

-This application will disable Windows Defender and is unndetected by AV's It asks for admin rights and reboots automaticly.
+This application will disable Windows Defender and is unndetected by AV's It asks for admin rights and reboots automatically.

 Your Byte4rray